 7.4 The IOTC Secretariat shall reflect any adjustments to allocations made pursuant to Article 7 in the Allocation Table and share the revised table with all CPCs.

-7.5 Allocation adjustments under Article 7 shall not prejudice the determination of future allocations of CPCs.

 Article 8.
 ALLOCATION USE AND TRANSFERS

 Allocation Use

 Subject to the provisions of this Resolution, each CPC that receives an allocation pursuant to this Resolution: